 - Person-centered: In complex care, individuals’ values and preferences guide all aspects of their care, supporting their realistic health and life goals.

-- Equitable: Complex care recognizes the structural barriers to health and supports consumers and communities to address them.
+- Equitable: Complex care recognizes the structural barriers to health, including systemic, institutional, and interpersonal racism, bias, and other forms of discrimination, and supports individuals and communities to overcome them.

 - Cross-sector: Complex care works to break down the silos dividing fields, sectors, and specialties, and to build the integrated ecosystem necessary to provide whole-person care.